sclavijosuero/cypress-schema-validator/README.md

 If you open the Console in the browser DevTools, and click on the summary line for the schema validation error in the Cypress log, the console will display detailed information about all the errors.
 This includes:

+- Message containing the schema analysis results.
-- The total number of errors
+- The total number of errors.
-- The full list of errors as provided by the Ajv.
+- Complete list of errors provided by the core Schema Validator (AJV or ZOD).
 - A user-friendly view of the mismatches between the validated data and the JSON schema, highlighting where each validation error occurred and the exact reason for the mismatch.

 ![Test Failed Details](images/error12_a.png)